cloudmation-llc/gradle-infrastructure-plugins/docusaurus/docs/aws/cloudformation/tutorial.md

 As you proceed through the steps, at times you will see a reference to the *project root*.
 This refers to the directory that contains your entire project, or for absence of doubt where `settings.gradle` lives.

-### Step 1 - Create Coudformation Directory

-Create a `cloudformation` directory.
+When the plugin is applied to the root project, it looks for `src/cloudformation`.
+If it does not exist, then the plugin will create it for you.
 This will serve as the root folder for all templates.
 You can have as many subdirectories as you want to organize your templates.
-Each subdirectory where at least one template is found is made into a Gradle subproject.
+Each subdirectory found is configured as a Gradle subproject.

-### Step 2 - Configure Global Defaults
+### Step 1 - Configure Global Defaults

 In the project root, open `build.gradle`.
 You will just see 3 lines which import the project plugin.